realm/SwiftLint/Rules.md

 --- | --- | --- | ---
 `todo` | Enabled | No | lint

-TODOs and FIXMEs should be avoided.
+TODOs and FIXMEs should be resolved.

 ### Examples